Executive summary

 iOS

-- Keychain Services — Device credentials stored in the iOS Keychain with
+- Keychain Services.
+Device credentials are stored in the iOS Keychain with

-- No Background Data — The app does not collect or transmit data when in background
+- No background data.
+The app does not collect or transmit data when in the background.

 As of February 2026, Remio has no history of security breaches or incidents.
 Our zero-knowledge architecture significantly reduces the attack surface — there is no central database of credentials or session data to target.